 - Prepare monthly reports for the Board of Directors

 Be an active Christian Scientist and member of The Mother Church, acquainted with and interested in enriching the spiritual life of university students.
 Other pertinent life experiences may include any of the following:

 - Christian Science class instruction

-- Sunday school experience and/or branch church membership
+- Past Sunday School attendance and/or branch church membership

 - CSO or campus participation/leadership